-Close Friend Warns Donald Trump That Impeachment Poses ‘Mortal Threat,’ In ‘CNN’ Interview Sunday
+Close Friend Warns Donald Trump That Impeachment Poses ‘Mortal Threat,’ In CNN Interview Sunday

 “If the president committed a crime, he should be impeached whether he’s my friend or not,” the Newsmax publisher told Stetler.

-Though Ruddy says that he has never seen Trump “hint” at committing a crime,” the report by special counsel Robert Mueller on his two year investigation — a report that remains accessible online via The New York Times — listed 10 acts of potentially criminal obstruction of justice by Trump, though Mueller said that he could not charge Trump due to s standing Justice Department legal policy against indicting a president while in office.
+Though Ruddy says that he has never seen Trump “hint” at committing a crime, the report by special counsel Robert Mueller on his two-year investigation — a report that remains accessible online via The New York Times — listed 10 acts of potentially criminal obstruction of justice by Trump, though Mueller said that he could not charge Trump due to standing Justice Department legal policy against indicting a president while in office.